OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 cargo stylus check
 ```

-`cargo stylus check` executes a dry run on your project by compiling your contract to WASM and verifying if it can be deployed and activated on-chain.
+`cargo stylus check` executes a dry run on your project by compiling your contract to WASM and verifying if it can be deployed and activated onchain.

 If the command above fails, you'll see detailed information about why your contract would be rejected: